stephengold/Minie/README.md

         bas.setDebugEnabled(true);

-By default, debug visualization renders convex collision shapes using meshes with no more than 42 vertices.
+By default, debug visualization renders convex collision shapes using meshes with up to 42 vertex locations.
-It can also generate debug meshes with up to 256 vertices.
+It can also generate debug meshes with up to 256 vertex locations.
 To override the low-resolution default on a per-object basis:

         collisionObject.setDebugMeshResolution(DebugShapeFactory.highResolution);